George Telek: Career

-1959-1995: Early Years
+1959–1995: early years

 Born in 1959 in Barovon village near Kokopo in East New Britain Province, Telek is one of the few Papua New Guinean singers to gain an international following.
 Telek sang with various bands in Papua New Guinea early in his career - most notably with the contemporary Tolai group Painim Wok where he was the lead vocalist.

 In 1989, Telek met David Bridie of the Australian band Not Drowning, Waving, and they recorded the album Tabaran, which was released in 1990.
 At the ARIA Music Awards of 1992, the album was nominated for ARIA Award for Best Indigenous Release.

-1997-2002: Talek and Serious Tam
+1997–2002: Telek and Serious Tam

 Telek released his debut solo album, Telek in 1997.
 At the ARIA Music Awards of 1997, the album won ARIA Award for Best World Music Album.

 Telek recorded his second studio album Serious Tam in 2000 at Peter Gabriel's Real World Studios in England.
 The album was released in July 2000.
 Malek toured the album across Europe, Australia, United Kingdom and the United States of America.
 The Times voted the album as 'Best Pop Album of 2000.

 In December 2000, Telek was awarded an MBE for services to Papua New Guinea music.

-2003-2011: Amette, Matogo & Akave
+2003–2011: Amette, Matogo and Akave

-In March 2003, Talek recorded his third studio album, again with David Bridie as producer.
+In March 2003, Telek recorded his third studio album, again with David Bridie as producer.
 The album sees a slight departure from his previous two efforts focusing on the more acoustic side of Telek's writing, featuring a mix of string band, Pacific roots pop and traditional Tolais songs.
 Amette was released in October 2004.

 In 2006, Telek's three studio album were repackaged and rereleased to coincide with an Australian tour with his band The Moab Stringband.
-This tour featured a range of the Melanesian artists including Not Drowning, Waving, Tony Subam, Pius Wasi, Albert David, Djakapurra, Frank Yamma and Airi Ingram.
+This tour featured a range of artists from around the Pacific, including Not Drowning, Waving, Tony Subam, Pius Wasi, Albert David, Djakapurra, Frank Yamma and Airi Ingram.

 Whilst in Australia for Sing Sing 2006, The Moab Stringband spent two weeks in David Bridie's studios and recorded the album Matogo.
 The album comprises 12 stringband tunes as is the first international stringband album to be recorded.
 The album was released in 2007.

 Akave, released in 2010 was described by Limelight Magazine as "balancing respect for traditional village music with just enough technology to satisfy contemporary sensibilities" and as "The pop album of the year" by The Sunday Times UK.